recursivelabsai/Self-Tracing/README.md

 5. **Document Circuit Taxonomy**: Create a shared classification system for identified computational patterns

-This framework provides a comprehensive foundation for aligning with and enhancing Anthropic's circuit tracing research, making Claude's internal processes more transparent and analyzable while advancing the field of AI interpretability.
+This framework provides a comprehensive foundation for aligning with and extending Anthropic's circuit tracing research, making Claude's internal processes more transparent and analyzable while advancing the field of AI interpretability.

 <div align="center">